deepssquared/hospitals-nyc/index.md

 I got quite a few responses, many of them expressing interest.
 So, instead of going out on a lovely weekend in New York City, I played with R.

 **Disclaimer**: This analysis is preliminary and quite basic to say the least.
 This was a curiousity project, not anything majorly serious.
+All my statistics teachers would cry with the number of assumptions about the data I made in doing this.
 You have been warned.

 ### Data Visualization
 ![Image](map.png)